rancher/rke2/docs/cis_self_assessment.md

 Verify that if the `peer-auto-tls` field does not exist.

 **Remediation:**
-By default, RKE2 uses a config file for etcd that can be found `/var/lib/rancher/rke2/server/db/etcd/config`.
+By default, RKE2 uses a config file for etcd that can be found at `/var/lib/rancher/rke2/server/db/etcd/config`.
 Within the file, it does not contain the `peer-auto-tls` field.
 No manual remediation needed.

 #### 2.7